Hoang0211/portfolio/README.md

 ## Technologies Used

-- React.js (Hooks)
+The email sending functionality is implmented using email.js.
+The project is deployed using GitHub Pages.

 - CSS Module
-- Email.js
-- GitHub Pages
+- React.js

 [Back To Top](#Table-Of-Contents)